 The title for TZR comes from the work of a Kenyan-born, Christian writer and philosopher named John Samuel Mbiti.
 After conducting extensive fieldwork in the East African countries of Kenya and Uganda, Mbiti wrote and published a very important book in the year 1969, entitled African Religions and Philosophy.
 This book is often hailed as one of the first significant challenges by an African scholar to colonial, Eurocentric, and Christian ideologies, all of which Europeans had used to characterize African traditional religious ideas and cultural practices as “demonic and anti-Christian” for centuries.
 As such, the work is a crucial text of post-colonialism.

-I first encountered African Religions and Philosophy because the book was a required text for a course that I took in the winter quarter of my freshman year at DePaul University.
-The course was called HIST 131, “Africa to 1800,” and it was taught by professor Ogenga Otunnu, someone who has since become one of my personal heroes.
-I took the course because, at the time, I did not know anything about African History, and I was confident that I would learn more new information in that class than in any other class that was offered to me.
+I first encountered African Religions and Philosophy in undergraduate school.
+The book was a required text for a course that I took in the winter quarter of my freshman year at DePaul University.
+The course was called “HIST 131: Africa to 1800,” and it was taught by Dr. Ogenga Otunnu, someone who has since become one of my role models.
+I took the course because, at the time, I did not know anything about African History, and I was confident that I would learn more new information in that class than in any other class I could possibly take.